PurnimaSShephertz/FantasticView/README.md

 Once you’ve added the new target, you’ll have a new file called NotificationService.swift.Note: Notification Service Extension has a separate Apple App ID and Provisioning profile!
 #### Note that notification extension has its own Bundle Id (ex: com.shephertz.demo.NotificationService) as well as its own Apple App ID and Provisioning profile which must be set up in Apple Developer Portal separately.

-Replace NotificationService.h & NotificationService.m class with these classes and ad SHNotification libSHNotificationContent.a, include folder & iCarousel folder.
+Replace NotificationService.h & NotificationService.m class with these classes and add SHNotification libSHNotificationContent.a, include folder & iCarousel folder.